Monday, 1 January 2018

 For argument sake, let's say it is her ghost that has been seen walking the basement under the Education block.
 She has also been seen it what remains of the old house.
 So what are people seeing.
 Well descriptions vary little; a shadowy figure, almost certainly female often as not seen peripherally.

 A couple of years ago, an instructor in the Horticultural department (Education block) was chatting by the exit with a prisoner.
-They could only have been four or feet feet apart when from nowhere a shadowy figure passed between them and as it did so disappeared.
+They could only have been four or five feet apart when from nowhere a shadowy figure passed between them and as it did so disappeared.

 The Grounds are also said to be haunted by Lady Charlotte; she gets around does this girl.
 Some say she has been seen walking where the old church once stood.
 Descriptions in these instances are a little more clear.
 Some report seeing a woman dress in black in the style of the 1800s.
 A similar figure has been spotted close by what was once an ornate bridge.
 It is unclear if these apparitions are of the woman seen in the house, but staff at Erlestoke have affectionately Christensen their ghost Lady Charlotte whether it be her or not.